untillpro/scm4j/scm4j-releaser/docs/data-structure.md

 com.mycompany:component-three:
 ```

-Note: `master-SNAPSHOT` must be used for components which use jitpack
+Note: `master-SNAPSHOT` must be used for components which use `jitpack`

 ### `release` branch:

-Actual versions in `release` branch are "freezed" automatically during `fork` operation.
+Actual versions in `release` branch are locked automatically during `fork` operation

 ```
 com.mycompany:component-one:4.2.0